-The College Board recognizes the importance of protecting your privacy.
-We've designed privacy principles that govern how we use your personal information.
-The College Board lets students choose what personal information they provide to us and how we share it.
+College Board recognizes the importance of protecting your privacy.
 See collegeboard.org/privacy-policy for complete data privacy information.

-The College Board collects personal information only to administer tests and deliver educational opportunities to students.
-The College Board lets students and families decide how much additional information they disclose beyond the minimum information needed to connect students with college success, including taking the SAT.
+College Board collects personal information only to administer tests and deliver educational opportunities to students.
+College Board lets students and families decide how much additional information they disclose beyond the minimum information needed to connect students with college success, including taking the SAT.

-On the answer sheet, we ask students for: name, school information, student ID number, grade level, sex, and date of birth.
+On the answer sheet, we ask students for their name, school information, student ID number, grade level, gender, and date of birth.
 We may also ask for other information, including address, email address, and mobile phone number.
 Sometimes, schools, districts, or states will give us students' personal information to register the students for College Board tests.
-Schools may share students' names, addresses, dates of birth, and sex, and in certain circumstances other information about students to help the College Board determine if they qualify for fee waivers.
+Schools may share students' names, addresses, dates of birth, and gender, and in certain circumstances other information about students to help College Board determine if they qualify for fee waivers.
 Students provide any remaining personal information themselves.

-We only share student information for educational purposes (or under court order).
-These purposes include:
+We only share student information for educational purposes (or under court order) as follows:

-- We report scores to students and their schools, districts, and states to help measure educational progress and support a student's path to college. - If students request it, we use information to send customized college planning information. - We use student information to provide SAT college application fee waivers for income-eligible students. - We share a limited amount of personal data with our partners-and only what's needed for administering testing services and producing and generating student score reports.

-- On our website, we use student information to customize and personalize the content users see, such as important reminders about SAT test dates and college-planning milestones. - We share deidentified student information with researchers so they can study it for College Board programs and services that help solve education issues. - If there's an investigation involving validity of a student's test scores, a photo of the student may be sent to institutions that received the scores.
-Any college granted access to the photo must certify that it has admitted the student.

-Students' use of Khan Academy practice resources will be governed by the Terms and Conditions on the Khan Academy website.
+- We share scores with you, your school, and, if applicable, your district and/or state to help measure educational progress and support a student's path to college.
+(Homeschooled students' scores won't be shared with the school that administers the test.) - If students request it, we use their information to send customized college planning information. - We use student information to provide SAT college application fee waivers for income-eligible students. - We share a limited amount of personal data with our partners for test administration support, customer support, and to support scoring and reporting activities. - On our website, we use student information to customize and personalize the content users see, such as important reminders about SAT test dates and college-planning milestones. - We share de-identified student information with researchers so they can study it for College Board programs and services that help solve education issues. - If there's an investigation involving validity of a student's test scores, a photo of the student may be sent to institutions that received the scores.
+Any college granted access to the photo must certify that it has admitted the student. - Students' use of Khan Academy practice resources will be governed by the Terms and Conditions on the Khan Academy website.

 See more Privacy Policies later in this guide.